markholster/etm/etm-documentation/docs/getting-started/installation.md

 java -version
 ```

 If your organization not already has an Elasticsearch cluster installed it is time to install it now.
-Enterprise Telemetry Monitor needs an Elasticsearch cluster formed of nodes with version {elasticsearch-major-version} or compatible.
-The installation of Elasticsearch is covert at the [Elastic.co\'s website](https://www.elastic.co/guide/en/elasticsearch/reference/7.0.0/install-elasticsearch.html).
+Enterprise Telemetry Monitor needs an Elasticsearch cluster formed of nodes with version 7.0 or compatible.
+The installation of Elasticsearch is covert at the [Elastic.co\'s website](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/install-elasticsearch.html).
-Don\'t forget to read the [important configurations](https://www.elastic.co/guide/en/elasticsearch/reference/7.0.0/important-settings.html) and [important system configurations](https://www.elastic.co/guide/en/elasticsearch/reference/7.0.0/system-config.html) pages!
+Don\'t forget to read the [important configurations](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/important-settings.html) and [important system configurations](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/system-config.html) pages!
 Enterprise Telemetry Monitor does not require a specific Elasticsearch cluster name and can join any Elasticsearch cluster, but out of the box it is trying to connect to a cluster with the name 'elasticsearch'.
 Enterprise Telemetry Monitor indici and aliases will be prefixed with abbreviation *etm_*.

 ::: tip Note